beehover/dependence_free_rl/README.md

 # dependence_free_rl
-Reinforcement Learning without any Dependencies
+This is a C++ project that implements common algorithms of Reinforcement Learning without introducing any dependencies.